On S-Finite Measures and Kernels: Randomising S-finite Kernels

-One reason why these results are relevant is because they illustrate that one very rapidly obtains the whole class of s-finite kernels if one starts from a rather limited set of primitives and closes them under composition.
-In particular, even a probabilistic programming language with a set of primitives which at first sight may seem rather limited is expressive enough to construct all s-finite kernels: a call-by-value language with constants for all measurable functions, and random number generator $\mathsf{sample}\, \uniform{[0,1]}$ for drawing from $\uniform{[0,1]}$ and a $\mathsf{score}$ construct for enforcing soft constraints suffices.
-Indeed, following the argument in \citep{staton2017commutative}, \begin{itemize} \item we can define all measurable partial functions using measurable functions and $\mathsf{score}$; \item by lemma \ref{lem:subrandomisation}, we can define all subprobability kernels using $\mathsf{sample}\, \uniform{[0,1]}$ and measurable partial functions, so, in particular, we can define the Poisson distribution $\mathsf{sample}\,\mathsf{poisson}(1)$; \item using $\mathsf{score}$, we can define $\mathsf{sample}\,\counting_\naturals$ using the previously outlined importance sampling procedure, using $\mathsf{sample}\,\mathsf{poisson}(1)$, which by theorem \ref{thm:defsfinite} then lets us construct all s-finite kernels. \end{itemize} In fact, given that s-finite kernels are closed under composition (theorem \ref{thm:sfincomp}) and soft constraints (theorem \ref{thm:charac-sfinite} 3.), it follows that these primitives define precisely the class of s-finite kernels.
+One reason these results are relevant is that they illustrate that one quickly obtains the whole class of s-finite kernels if one starts from a rather limited set of primitives and closes them under composition.
+In particular, even a probabilistic programming language with a set of primitives that at first sight may seem rather limited is expressive enough to construct all s-finite kernels: a call-by-value language with constants for all measurable functions, a random number generator $\mathsf{sample}\, \uniform{[0,1]}$ for drawing from $\uniform{[0,1]}$, and a $\mathsf{score}$ construct for enforcing soft constraints suffices.
+Indeed, following the argument in \citep{staton2017commutative}, \begin{itemize} \item we can define all measurable partial functions using measurable functions and $\mathsf{score}$; \item by Lemma~\ref{lem:subrandomisation}, we can define all subprobability kernels using $\mathsf{sample}\, \uniform{[0,1]}$ and measurable partial functions, so, in particular, we can define the Poisson distribution $\mathsf{sample}\,\mathsf{poisson}(1)$; \item using $\mathsf{score}$, we can define $\mathsf{sample}\,\counting_\naturals$ using the previously outlined importance sampling procedure with $\mathsf{sample}\,\mathsf{poisson}(1)$, which, by Theorem~\ref{thm:defsfinite}, then lets us construct all s-finite kernels. \end{itemize} In fact, given that s-finite kernels are closed under composition (Theorem~\ref{thm:sfincomp}) and under soft constraints (part 3 of Theorem~\ref{thm:charac-sfinite}), it follows that these primitives define precisely the class of s-finite kernels.